Making MySQL running on Amazon EC2 redundant using MHA

 • install

-This is the script called in the failover script above.
+This is the script that is called within the failover script mentioned above.

-So first, check the CIDR of the VPC where the EC2 instance you created is located.
+So, first, let's check the CIDR of the VPC where the EC2 instance we created is located.

 【10.100.0.1/32】